 Bethkis is inhaled into the lungs with the use of a nebulizer or an inhaler device.
 Do not swallow the medicine by mouth.

-Tobramycin is given in a treatment cycle of 28 days on the medicine followed by 28 days off the medicine.
+Bethkis is given in a treatment cycle of 28 days on the medicine followed by 28 days off the medicine.
 Follow your doctor's dosing instructions very carefully.
-Your doctor will determine how long to treat you with tobramycin.
+Your doctor will determine how long to treat you with this medicine.

 Use your doses at regular intervals of 12 hours apart but not less than 6 hours apart.

-If you use other inhaled medicines, or if you perform chest physiotherapy to remove mucus from the lungs, use these other treatments first before using your tobramycin dose.
+If you use other inhaled medicines, or if you perform chest physiotherapy to remove mucus from the lungs, use these other treatments first before using your Bethkis dose.